 Fair Trade Certified

-Should you trust the Fair Trade Certified label?
-Yes, choosing fair trade bananas, coffee, and tea means you’re doing your part as a consumer to decrease the exploitation of marginalized farm workers globally.
+👉 Should you trust the Fair Trade Certified label?
+Yes, choosing fair trade bananas, coffee, and tea means you are choosing products that are working to decrease the exploitation of marginalized farm workers globally.

 The food certifications above are generally trustworthy labels that are backed by strict government oversight or by stringent third-party assessments.
 However, there are many other food labels and claims that are pure fluff and should be treated with a skeptical side-eye.

-- Locally Grown: while eating buying local is something we highly recommend here at Fork in the Road, the labels “local” or “locally grown” have no set parameters on what food products are defined as local and how far away “local” really is.
+While eating and buying local is something we highly recommend here at Fork in the Road, the labels “local” or “locally grown” have no set parameters on what food products are defined as local and how far away “local” really is.
 Some cities and states have individual initiatives that help residents identify local foods, however the best way to buy local is to visit your local farmer’s markets, join a community-supported agriculture program, and get to know your local producers.